 We’ve all read the stories of Shane Black selling The Long Kiss Goodnight for $4 million, Joe Eszterhas selling Basic Instinct for $3 million, Tom Shulman and Sally Robinson selling Medicine Man for $3 million, etc. And sure, in the 2000s, before the financial crisis hit, we saw David Koepp selling Panic Room for $4 million, Terry Rossio and Bill Marsilli selling Déjà Vu for $5 million, and Will Ferrell and Adam McKay selling Talladega Nights for $4 million.

-First and foremost, to debunk this misconception, in many cases yes, those deals are very similar to the lottery.
+First and foremost, to debunk this misconception, in many cases, yes, those deals are very similar to the lottery.
 However, not as one would think.
 Lottery winners are few and far between, considering the population of the world.
-It would be silly for anyone to invest their time and money expecting to win the lottery, right?
-The same could be said for screenwriters expecting to join the six or seven figure club.
+It would be silly for anyone to invest their time and money in expecting to win the lottery, right?
+The same could be said for screenwriters hoping to join the six or seven-figure club.

-Instead, that screenwriter might get $50,000 up front for what the powers that be consider a first draft.
-Now $50,000 is a lot of money to be sure, however, you need to take into account the ten percent an agent takes, the five percent (or more) an entertainment lawyer takes for facilitating the contract on the writer’s behalf, and then what the government takes as well.
+Instead, that screenwriter might get $50,000 upfront for what is considered a first draft.
+Now $50,000 is a lot of money to be sure.
+However, you need to take into account the ten percent an agent makes, the five percent (or more) an entertainment lawyer takes for facilitating the contract on the writer’s behalf, and then what the government takes as well.
 At this stage, perhaps the writer has a manager now too.
-That’s advisable, but also costs another ten percent.
-So before taxes, we’re looking at a possible take home of $35,000.
+That’s advisable but also costs another ten percent.
+So before taxes, we’re looking at a possible take-home of $35,000.
 Taxes may account for almost half of that, leaving the screenwriter with $17,000 give or take.
-Not much given the big numbers of the contract, right?
+Not much given the significant numbers of the contract, right?

 “But hey, that’s just the first check.”
 Well, it depends.
 Most contracts dictate that after the first initial payment, every other possible payment after that is for a draft of the script, meaning that for each further draft written (after notes are given by development executives, producers, directors, and sometimes talent), another payment is offered.
 Here’s the rub.
 That screenwriter can be replaced at any time.
 So even if they write a second draft, get that second payment, have all of those deductions taken away from that amount, the powers that be could decide that maybe the script they bought needs a new writer.
 The payments then stop there.
 No $200,000.